kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 presenting a deceptive narrative about the positive results so as to try to distract viewers from noticing that they had just proven the existance of "primary perception", as Mr. Backster thought to call his newly-discovered phenomenon.

-With the rudimentary (periodic improvements are to be expected to this project) sketch I publish here for you, you can observe for yourself that plants actually can know your sentiments as they relate to the plant's well-being.
-You'll also need to fashion the electrode system and attach it.
-I suggest you not get so wrapped up in being scientifically credible that you miss the point of all this.
-The point is that the electrical resistance of a plant can respond to someone's intent to substantively affect its well-being.
-The point is NOT that any particular readings can be precisely replicated.
-With that caveat and because of it, I suggest a very primitive electrode system that does not involve the salinated agar-on-cotton gauze-on-stainless steel system that Mr. Backster thought he had to use for scientific credibility.
-Until I am satisfied with successful proof-of-concept of this project, I am suggesting using the more bio- compatible elements of mud inside a coarse-knit pouch made of non-dyed, non-bleached plant-derived fabric like burlap, linen, cotton, and/or hemp.
-What bothers me about stainless electrodes is that metals produce galvanic voltage from their very contact with dissimilar materials.
-The significant chromium content of stainless is another concern I have.

 In the sketch source code, you'll find some self-explanatorily-named constants near the top that you'll need to set for your preferences and configuration.
 Find and adjust these: